Kwenta/KIPs/content/kips/KIP-26.md

 **Week 4 (Oct10 - Oct17th )**

 On Monday, October 17th, a second round of the Futures competition will be held where everyone starts on equal footing.
 By hosting a second round the following week, people who found out about the Futures competition late will be able to still participate without being at a disadvantage.
-The week-long competition will be held where participants will compete to generate the most amount of PNL calculated as a normalized percentage with Kwenta’s Futures product, working their way as high up the leaderboard as possible.
+The week-long competition will be held where participants will compete to generate the most amount of PnL calculated as a normalized percentage with Kwenta’s Futures product, working their way as high up the leaderboard as possible.

 The round two prize pool will include 1595 KWENTA:
 * 1st place: 250 KWENTA + Rare Kwenta NFT
 * 2nd place: 125 KWENTA + Rare Kwenta NFT